 For entrepreneurs, consultants, professionals, and other business people, the book itself creates credibility and authority that is the means to selling other, larger opportunities.

 For example, if you’re a consultant and have skill or knowledge that is very valuable to people, the best way to get more clients and charge them more money is by writing a book about what you know.
 This establishes you as an authority and gives you credibility, as well as giving you a consistent pipeline of people looking for the exact type of skill and experience you offer.

 For example, you can also use a book to get clients or paid speaking gigs, promote your company, raise money for a fund, or launch a brand.
 There are dozens of examples of ways to use a book to make money here.

 Unrealistic Expectation #2: “My book will be a New York Times Bestseller!”

 The New York Times Best Seller List is the most prestigious list (though for dubious reasons).
 Generally speaking, you need to sell about 10,000 books the first week to be certain you will hit the list.

 The thing most people don’t understand is that the bestseller list is, plainly put, a racket.
-The only way to get on it is to have a traditionally published book, then either have a large pre-existing audience to sell to (in order to organically sell that many copies), or do what most authors do and “cheat” by buying their own books through bookstores to make it look like their book is more popular than it is.
+The only way to get on it is to have a traditionally published book, then either have a large pre-existing audience that buy copies, or “cheat” by buying your own books through bookstores to make it look like your book is more popular than it is.

-This is not impossible.
+This is possible.
 It can and does happen.
 We’ve even had some authors we worked with do it.
 However, hitting the New York Times Best Seller List is expensive, time-consuming, and an immense amount of hard work.